Thymoma: Treatment

 Surgery is the mainstay of treatment for thymoma.
 If the tumor is apparently invasive and large, preoperative (neoadjuvant) chemotherapy and/or radiotherapy may be used to decrease the size and improve resectability, before surgery is attempted.
 When the tumor is an early stage (Masaoka I through IIB), no further therapy is necessary.
 Removal of the thymus in adults does not appear to induce immune deficiency.
 In children, however, postoperative immunity may be abnormal and vaccinations for several infectious agents are recommended.
 Invasive thymomas may require additional treatment with radiotherapy and chemotherapy (cyclophosphamide, doxorubicin and cisplatin)..
 Recurrences of thymoma are described in 10-30% of cases up to 10 years after surgical resection, and in the majority of cases also pleural recurrences can be removed.
 Recently, surgical removal of pleural recurrences can be followed by hyperthermic intrathoracic perfusion chemotherapy or intrathoracic hyperthermic perfused chemotherapy (ITH).

 Prognosis

 Prognosis is much worse for stage III or IV thymomas as compared with stage I and II tumors.
 Invasive thymomas uncommonly can also metastasize, generally to pleura, bones, liver or brain in approximately 7% of cases.
 A study found that slightly over 40% of observed patients with stage III and IV tumors survived for at least 10 years after diagnosis.
 The median age of these patients at the time of thymoma diagnosis was 57 years.

 Patients who have undergone thymectomy for thymoma should be warned of possible severe side effects after yellow fever vaccination.
 This is probably caused by inadequate T-cell response to live attenuated yellow fever vaccine.
 Deaths have been reported.

 Epidemiology

-Men and women are equally affected by thymomas.
-The typical age at diagnosis is 30–40, although cases have been described in every age group, including children.
+The incidence of thymomas is around 0.13-0.26 per 100,000 people per year.
+Males are affected slightly less frequently than females.
+The typical age at diagnosis is in the 40s and 50s, though the age may range from six years to 83 years.